Lukas2020-code/TuamAC_Project/README.md

 - #### Accessibility
   - The site achieved a Lighthouse accessibility score of 100% which confirms that the colours and fonts chosen are easy to read and accessible

-![Lighthouse score] (zdjecie z wynikiem z testu lighthouse z folderu docs na githubie np. dosc/readme_images/lighthouse_testing.png)
+![Lighthouse score] (zdjecie z wynikiem z testu lighthouse z folderu docs na githubie np. dosc/readme-images/lighthouse-testing.png)

 ## Bugs

 - ### Thank you site
   - In footer the social media section is not visible.
 Don't know how to fix this.
 Will look for solution.

+## Technologies Used

+- ### Languages
+- HTML 5
+- CSS

+### Framework - Libraries - Programs Used

+- [Am i Responsive](https://ui.dev/amiresponsive) - used to check responsivenes of the website on different screen devices

 ## Deployment